Mad Love (1995 film): Plot

 In Seattle, Matt Leland is a straight-laced high school senior who lives with his workaholic father and 9-year-old twin siblings.
 Matt, whose mom had long ago left the family, has assumed the role of a parent for his young brother and sister.
 He becomes intrigued by a girl who lives across the lake from him, and spies on her through his telescope as she jet skis at night.
 He learns that the girl, Casey Roberts, is a new student at his high school and has just moved from Chicago.
 Matt asks her out and they go to a concert together.
 When Casey finds out Matt was using a telescope to spy on her, she angrily blows him off at first, but relents after he apologizes and the two polar opposites begin a whirlwind romance.

-Matt is drawn to Casey’s free-spirited, fun-loving nature, and she confides to him she has a volatile personality where she goes from intense feelings of passion to fear and destructiveness.
-In one instance, Casey tries to get Matt’s attention while he is taking the SATs by deliberately setting off the fire alarm at school, resulting in her suspension.
+Matt is drawn to Casey's free-spirited, fun-loving nature, and she confides to him she has a volatile personality where she goes from intense feelings of passion to fear and destructiveness.
+In one instance, Casey tries to get Matt's attention while he is taking the SATs by deliberately setting off the fire alarm at school, resulting in her suspension.
 Her suspension angers her parents, particularly her domineering father, and plans are made to send her away to a boarding school.
 That night, Casey overdoses on sleeping pills, and she is involuntarily committed to a psychiatric ward as a result.

-Matt visits Casey in the hospital to the detriment of his father, who scolds Matt for neglecting his studies and his kid siblings.
+Matt visits Casey in the hospital despite the objections of his father, who scolds Matt for neglecting his studies and his younger siblings.
 The second time Matt visits Casey, the two manage to sneak out when the orderlies are preoccupied with other patients.
-The pair head to Mexico in Matt’s SUV, but along the way, they wreck the car when Casey decides to play a “trust game” with Matt by covering his eyes and giving him directions while he drives.
+The pair head to Mexico in Matt's SUV, but along the way, they wreck the car when Casey decides to play a "trust game" with Matt by covering his eyes and giving him directions while he drives.
 They accept a ride from a salesman, but when the salesman makes an advance on Casey, she defends herself by putting out her lit cigarette on his face.
 The salesman throws her out of the car and a fight ensues between him and Matt.
 Matt and Casey are able to steal the car and drive off, leaving the salesman behind.